inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 Once we have created a script in Python, Scala, Java, etc, the job is submitted by the driver to the Spark master using `spark-submit`.
 The driver can be on your personal laptop or it can be colocated with the cluster.
 Once the Spark master receives a job submission via spark-submit, it communicates with the cluster manager to request resources for the job.
 The cluster manager is responsible for allocating resources such as memory and CPU cores to the Spark application.

-Once the code is submitted, the driver defines the jobs based on the series of tranfromations and determines the necesary tasks.
+Once the code is submitted, the driver defines the jobs based on the series of transformations and determines the necessary tasks.
 It then dispatched the tasks to the executors within the cluster.
 Each executor retrieves a partition of the data and completes the task.
 In case of any executor failures, the Spark master automatically redistributes the pending tasks to other available executors.
 Once the executor has completed the task, they return the results to the driver for aggregation.

 When processing data, Spark operates on partitions, where each partition typically represents a portion of the dataset stored in a distributed file system, such as S3 or a data lake.
 In the past, with technologies like Hadoop and HDFS, the partitions were stored on the same machines as the executors with redundancy.
 Source code was then sent to the machines that already had the data which minimized the amount of data transfer needed.
 Since it is now common for the data lake and spark cluster to live within the same storage infrastructure, the concept of data locality has become less critical.
 <br>